Can we avoid probate to transfer our parents’ house to siblings under North Carolina law?

 4. Intestate Succession

-If your parents died without a valid will, North Carolina’s intestacy statutes (Chapter 29, Descent and Distribution) determine heirs.
-Siblings inherit only if no surviving spouse, descendants, or parents exist.
-Even then, intestate property may still require estate administration to address title and administration issues.
+If your parents died without a valid will, North Carolina’s intestacy statutes in Chapter 29 determine who inherits.
+Siblings inherit only if there is no surviving spouse, no descendants, and no surviving parent with a higher priority under the statute.
+Even when siblings are the heirs, estate administration may still be necessary to address title, claims, and other administration issues.

 Key Takeaways